Noitidart/react-native-buttonex/README.md

 ### Render

 All styles accept the properties of `disabled` and/or `loading`.
-Some properties beheave differently based on the style.
+Some properties behave differently based on the style.
 This is explained below.

 #### Default Style (Android - Raised Style) (iOS - Text Button Style)

     <Button title="Hi" />

+* This is an exact copy of the default React Native <Button> component - [http://facebook.github.io/react-native/docs/button.html](http://facebook.github.io/react-native/docs/button.html).
 * Android Behavior
   * Description - A raised button with a solid background color.
 In Android, on press it should elevate even more.
 However this feature is not yet implemented because `useNativeDriver` does not work with `elevation` property yet.
   * Applicable Properties